ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 #### Accumulator Implementation

 - $n = 10^\text{amount of cells}; \text{ amount of cells} = \ceil*{\log_{10} n}$
-- Each cell is the general circuit implemented with accumulators for $n=10$ with cycle, without use steps, and with scale set to $60 \cdot \text{spacing}$, except for the last cell which can have any value $2 \leq n \leq 10$ and doesn't need to have cycle
+- Each cell is the general circuit implemented with accumulators for $n=10$ with cycle and without use steps, except for the last cell which can have any value $2 \leq n \leq 10$ and doesn't need to have cycle
 - The output is encoded as a decimal number with a digit stored in each cell (with the first cell being the least significant digit and the last cell being the most significant digit)
 - Made by connecting the last comparator of each cell to the AND gate from the cycle circuit of all following cells, and the AND gate from the cycle circuit of each cell to the accumulator of the next cell.
   - Requires a different input circuit: the positive input should be in a 1 frame pulse generator connected to an AND gate connected to the accumulator of the first cell and the AND gate from the cycle circuit of all cells.
 All comparators except the last on each cell should be connected to an OR gate connected to the AND gate from the input circuit